Why Pleo categories make a (big) difference when budgeting for the future

 The user can always amend the category on the Pleo app if needed.
 But in the vast majority of cases, it will be spot on.

-Admins can set up as many subcategories as they want, to properly sort expenses.
+Admins can set up as many subcategories as they want in order to properly sort expenses.

 If the user has entered a subcategory before for the merchant, there’s a good chance our system will recognise it and apply the same subcategory.